 The Company defines a reporting unit as an operating segment.
 The Company has goodwill of \$10.8 million which is included in other assets on the consolidated statement of financial condition.
+Goodwill of a reporting unit is subject to at least an annual test for impairment to determine if the estimated fair value of a reporting unit is less than its carrying amount.
 Goodwill of a reporting unit is required to be tested for impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
-The Company's interim goodwill impairment analysis performed as of August 31, 2016 and its annual goodwill impairment analysis performed as of December 31, 2016 did not result in any impairment charges.
-The Company's goodwill impairment analysis applied the following valuation methodologies:
+Due to the volatility in the financial services sector and equity markets in general, determining whether an impairment of goodwill has occurred is increasingly difficult and requires management to exercise significant judgment.
+The Company's annual goodwill impairment analysis performed as of December 31, 2017 applied the following valuation methodologies: